-- Bread: You can make stuffing with any bread you like, and this is a great time to use stale or dried out bread.
-I typically opt for white bread, as it reminds me of the stuffing served at my childhood Thanksgivings, and the mild flavor of the white bread does not overwhelm the delicate flavors in this recipe.
+- Bread: You can make stuffing with any bread you like, and this is a great time to use stale or dried-out bread.
+I typically opt for white bread, as it reminds me of the stuffing served at my childhood Thanksgiving, and the mild flavor of the white bread does not overwhelm the delicate flavors in this recipe.

 - Butter: Use unsalted butter, or a vegan butter substitute if you need your stuffing to be dairy-free.
 I don’t suggest using oil in place of the butter, as the results would be a bit greasy, and we want a rich, buttery stuffing.

 - Celery & Onions: Not only will celery and onions add flavor to the stuffing, but they also will add texture to an otherwise softer dish.

 - Seasonings: This recipe for stuffing is kept really simple and is only flavored with salt, pepper, and dried thyme leaves.
 Feel free to add up to 1 teaspoon of poultry seasoning to add flavor reminiscent of a boxed stuffing mix.